- Search The Registry

 *Lethia Fleming was born on this date in 1876.
 She was a Black campaign organizer, women’s and civil rights activist, and politician.

-Only two years after the move, Fleming became the chairwoman of the Board of Lady Managers at the Cleveland Home for Aged Colored People (later the Eliza Bryant Center) and was also part of many national organizations.
+Only two years after the move, Fleming became the chairwoman of the Board of Lady Managers at the Cleveland Home for Aged Colored People (later the Eliza Bryant Center) and was part of many national organizations.
 She was a charter member of the Urban League of Greater Cleveland, the Traveler’s Aid Society, and the National Association for the Advancement of Colored People (Cleveland Branch).
-An ardent supporter of the Phyllis Wheatley Association (PWA), her fundraising efforts led to purchasing of the first PWA building.
+An ardent supporter of the Phyllis Wheatley Association (PWA), her fundraising efforts led to purchasing the first PWA building.

 Although Fleming was most well known for her work in politics, both locally and nationally, she was also a twenty-year employee of the Cuyahoga County Child Welfare Board, where she worked following an unsuccessful bid for her husband’s city council seat in 1929.
 Though she did not win her husband’s city council seat after his imprisonment, she was active in politics on a national and local level.